ulamaca/DRLND_P3_MultiAgent_RL/data/assets/notes.md

 To Work On:
 1. FCNetwork is not directly applicable into this program, need some time to figure out why
+2. Add features of PyToch
+    1. ModelViz,
+    2. TensorBoard;
-2. Add features of PyToch 1.
-ModelViz, 2.
-TensorBoard; 3.
-AWS interface for efficient debugging/testing
+    3. AWS interface for efficient debugging/testing
+        * 03.20 I claimed my AWS credits for the Nano-degree